Man Utd sweep past Man City as Carrick enjoys perfect start

 One victory in their previous six league games, and draws against struggling Wolverhampton Wanderers and Burnley had hastened the end of Ruben Amorim's reign.

-But United emerged from the malaise in stunning fashion with former midfielder Carrick unleashing the kind of attacking display that earned him five Premier League titles.
+But United emerged from the malaise in stunning fashion with former midfielder Carrick unleashing the kind of attacking display combined with defensive tenacity that was part of the club's DNA when he won five Premier League titles as a player.

-Bruno Fernandes and Amad Diallo both had goals ruled out in the first half for narrow offsides while Harry Maguire and Diallo were also denied by the woodwork.

-Had substitute Mason Mount's stoppage-time goal not also been ruled out for offside, United would have been celebrating their biggest derby win since 1995.
+Had substitute Mason Mount's stoppage-time goal not also been ruled offside or Diallo not been denied by the upright after a thrilling run, United would have enjoyed their biggest derby win since 1995 and it would not have flattered them.